shdrn2402/Eight-week-SQL-challenge/Case Study #2-Pizza Runner/README.md

 </details>

-*answer*
+***answer***
 | pizza_name | total_earned_usd |
 | ---------- | ---------------- |
 | Meatlovers | 109              |
 | Vegetarian | 30               |

+---

-**3. The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner, how would you design an additional table for this new dataset - generate a schema for this new table and insert your own data for ratings for each successful customer order between 1 to 5.**
+#### 3. The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner, how would you design an additional table for this new dataset - generate a schema for this new table and insert your own data for ratings for each successful customer order between 1 to 5.**

-*query:*
+***query:***
 ```SQL
 DROP TABLE IF EXISTS runners_raiting;
 CREATE TABLE runners_raiting (